A Fazenda 1: Future appearances

 In 2011, Franciely Freduzeski was contender to be a competitor on A Fazenda 4, but ultimately did not return.

 In 2017, Théo Becker appeared in Dancing Brasil 2, he finished in 9th place in the competition.

 In 2017, Fábio Arruda returned to compete in A Fazenda 9, he finished in 14th place in the competition.

+In 2019, Babi Xavier appeared in Popstar 3, she finished in 10th place in the competition, in 2023, Xavier appeared on Bake Off Celebridades 3, she finished in 13th place in the competition.